cognesy/instructor-php/docs/cookbook/examples/advanced/structures.mdx

 $text = <<<TEXT
     Jane Doe lives in Springfield, 50210.
 She is 25 years old and works as manager at McDonald's.
     McDonald's in Ney York is located at 456 Elm St, NYC, 12345.
-His favourite books are "The Lord of the Rings" and "The Hobbit" by JRR Tolkien.
+Her favourite books are "The Lord of the Rings" and "The Hobbit" by JRR Tolkien.
     TEXT;